techmaharaj/scalekit-guide/docs/integrations/auth0.md

 <br />

-You have now successfully integrated Scalekit with Auth0.
-Proceed to learn how to onboard a new enterprise customer to login via Single Sign-on using Scalekit.

 ### 3. Onboarding Single Sign-on customers in Scalekit
 To onboard new enterprise customers using Single Sign-on login, you need to:
-1. Create an Organization in Scalekit
+1. **Create an Organization** in Scalekit
-2. Generate Admin Portal link to allow your customers configure SSO settings
+2. **Generate Admin Portal link** to allow your customers configure SSO settings
-3. Configure **Domain** in the Scalekit dashboard for that organization.
+3. **Configure Domain** in the Scalekit dashboard for that Organization.
-4. Update Home Realm Discovery settings in your Auth0 tenant with this organization's domain.
+4. **Update Home Realm Discovery** settings in your Auth0 tenant with this Organization's domain.

 You can read more about managing Organizations [here](/docs/manage-scalekit/organization.md).

-### 4. Update Home Realm Discovery settings in Auth0
+### 4. Update Home Realm Discovery in Auth0

-After you have successfully configured Scalekit as an OIDC connection in your Auth0 tenant, it's time to enable home realm discovery for your enterprise customers.
+In step 2, you have successfully configured Scalekit as an OIDC connection in your Auth0 tenant.
+It's time to enable Home Realm Discovery for your enterprise customers in Auth0.
 This configuration will help Auth0 determine which users to be routed to login via Single Sign-on.

 In your Auth0 dashboard, go to Authentication > Enterprise > OpenID Connect > Scalekit > Login Experience.
 Navigate to "Home Realm Discovery" in the Login Experience Customization section.